 TRON is a decentralised P2P entertainment and content sharing platform powered by blockchain.
 Tronix (TRX) is the TRON cryptocurrency that traders are getting excited about.
-This guide shows you how to buy and trade TRON in 2020.
+This guide shows you how to buy TRON and how to trade it in 2020.

 Where to buy Tron

-Read on to find out more about TRON (TRX) and how it works or skip ahead to our step-by-step buyers guide if you’re up to speed and ready to invest.
+Read on to find out more about TRON (TRX) and how it works or skip ahead to our step-by-step buyers guide if you’re up to speed and ready buy TRON (TRX).